 Whether you're an established entrepreneur or just starting out, it's important to regularly review your creditor protection strategy.
-Most business owners, officers, and directors don't realize that their personal assets are at risk of creditor claims if something goes wrong with their business.
+Most business owners, officers, and directors don't realize that their personal assets are at risk from creditor claims if something goes wrong with their business.

-Here are 10 tips to help manage your risk:
+10 tips to help manage your risk

 - Consider incorporating your business if it’s large or at risk of litigation.
 Professional practices should consider this option carefully.

 - Not all debt is created equal.
-Always pay your statutory debt on time; directors andofficers can be personally liable for these debts.
+Always pay your statutory debt on time; directors and officers can be personally liable for these debts.

 - Make sure you have enough personal liability coverage (e.g., director's home and auto coverage).
 If a serious accident happens, your personal assets (e.g., home, car, boat) could be seized to pay any insurance shortfall.

 - Make sure that your spouse1 is outside the reach of creditors if anything goes wrong in the business.
 Directors and officers can be liable for debts.
 Whether your spouse is an employee or not involved in the business, you’ll have much more flexibility in your creditor protection plan.

 - Use spousal registered retirement savings plans (RRSPs) to transfer wealth to a spouse and away from creditor risk.